Student Time Off, Withdrawal, & Reinstatement Policy

 - Responsible party

-- Advising Hub and Office of the Provost
+- Student Opportunities and Advising Hub (the Hub), Office of the Provost

 - Last revision

 - August 2017

 - The Cabinet

 - Approval date